 This is an OpenGL-based course introducing the mathematical foundations and practical programming methods of modern interactive computer graphics.
 The homework involves coding in C using OpenGL and GLUT, and mastering the theoretical principles upon which OpenGL-like graphics is based.
 The course emphasizes creating interactive interfaces to help understand the graphics objects and techniques being studied.
 Lighting and simple material modeling are covered as an introduction to the creation of realistic images.

 B689, Mathematical Modeling Methods, taught half a dozen timesPublic B689 syllabus: Overview of B689.

 This course focused on Mathematica-based methods of producing rapid prototypes solving complex software modeling problems.
 This class will start with an introduction to the Mathematica programming environment, and will incorporate Mathematica prototyping methods implicitly into a broad survey of mathematical modeling methods, techniques, and folklore used widely throughout computer science, computer graphics, scientific visualization, mathematics, and physics.

-My most recent research focuses on several areas: Mathematical Physics, Applications of Quaternions, Human Interfaces and Effects on Learning, and Scientific Visualization.
+My most recent research focuses on several areas: Mathematical Physics, Applications of Quaternions, Human Interfaces for Effective Learning, and Scientific Visualization.

 |Images of the Calabi-Yau Quintic: Hidden dimensions of string theory|